JochenFM/MS3_VideoLibrary/README.md

 #### Fonts

-[Londrina Solid](https://fonts.google.com/specimen/Londrina+Solid#about) is a solid font which gives a sense of modern typeset to bridge the rather historical content with the more ncontemporary format of digital recordings.
-Moreover, as is mentioned in the description for the font, Londrina for the creator represents "urban confusion".
-While I do not subscribe to confusion, I was definitely drawn to typeface's context of creation "in the streets of Sao Paulo, Brazil" which I felt was in line with the overall theme of *Wunderkammer*, or cabinets of wonders, that these scholarly presentations about the history of science can represent.
+[Londrina Solid](https://fonts.google.com/specimen/Londrina+Solid#about) is a solid font which gives a sense of modern typeset to bridge the rather historical content with the more contemporary format of digital recordings.
+Moreover, as is mentioned in the font description, Londrina for the creator represents "urban confusion".
+While I do not subscribe to confusion, I felt the general theme was in line with the overall theme of *Wunderkammer*, or cabinets of wonders, that these scholarly presentations about the history of science do represent.
+In that spirit, I was also drawn to typeface's context of creation "in the streets of Sao Paulo, Brazil".

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>